philipprochazka/philipprochazka.github.io/README.md

 - Clone the repo: `git clone https://github.com/StartBootstrap/startbootstrap-resume.git`
 - [Fork, Clone, or Download on GitHub](https://github.com/StartBootstrap/startbootstrap-resume)

+## Prerequisites

+- NodeJS
+  : Technically you do need only NodeJS & the rest depends how you do use this template

+- Git
+    : CI & CD environment to get VCS "optional but highly recommended"

+- NPM : Node Package manager

+- Powershell, bash or any other compatible shell :

 ## Usage

-### Basic Usage

-After downloading, simply edit the HTML and CSS files included with `dist` directory.
-These are the only files you need to worry about, you can ignore everything else!
-To preview the changes you make to the code, you can open the `index.html` file in your web browser.

-### Advanced Usage

-Clone the source files of the theme and navigate into the theme's root directory.
-Run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
+1. Clone the source files of the theme

+2. Navigate into the theme's root directory.
+3. Run `npm install` and then run `npm start` which will open up a preview of the template in your default browser
+4.   watch for changes to core template files, and live reload the browser when changes are saved.
 You can view the `package.json` file to see which scripts are included.
+5. Editing your Html output :
+    Use .\src\pug\Index.pug
+6. Editing your Css output :
+    Use .\src\scss\style.scss
+7.  be kind to yourself and start using nesting

 #### npm Scripts